-Masters of Modern Landscape Design in association with University of Georgia Press The Masters of Modern Landscape Design series explores the work of the most significant American landscape architects of the twentieth century.
+Masters of Modern Landscape Design in association with University of Georgia Press The Masters of Modern Landscape Design series explores the work of the most significant landscape architects of the mid-twentieth century.
 Written for a diverse range of readers, these concise, authoritative monographs discuss each practitioner's career in a biographical overview followed by succinct, illustrated essays on selected projects.
-LALH launched the series in 2016 with the publication of Ruth Shellhorn, the first book on this influential landscape architect and her role in developing what would become an iconic California design aesthetic.
+LALH launched the series in 2016 with the publication of Ruth Shellhorn, the first book on this influential landscape architect and her role in developing what would become an iconic Southern California design aesthetic.
 Subsequent monographs on James Rose and Lawrence Halprin continued the exploration of modernist landscape architecture in America.

 Our goal for the Masters of Modern Landscape Design series is to educate broad audiences about the field of landscape architecture, to place important practitioners in national and international context, and to provide preservation support for historic gardens, parks, suburbs, and campuses.
-To this end, LALH has expanded the scope of the series to include the generations of landscape architects who laid the foundations for midcentury modernism as well as those who continued to engage with modernist-influenced principles into the late twentieth century.
 The paperback volumes are affordable, engagingly written, well illustrated, and handsomely designed-suitable for sales in bookstores, museum shops, and botanical gardens.
 They are intended for students, preservationists, and design practitioners as well as general readers.
 SERIES EDITORS Robin Karson, Hon.
 ASLA, is the executive director of LALH and the author of several books on American landscape architects and their work.
 Sarah Allaback, LALH senior manuscript editor, has published on a variety of topics related to architecture and design.
 MANUSCRIPT INQUIRIES Please direct inquiries to Robin Karson, Library of American Landscape History, P.O.
 Box 1323, Amherst, MA 01004 (rkarson@lalh.org) or Sarah Allaback (sallaback@lalh.org).

-American Society of Landscape Architects Centennial Reprint Series in association with University of Massachusetts Press

-The series comprises a small library of influential books about American landscape architecture.
+American Society of Landscape Architects Centennial Reprint Series in association with University of Massachusetts Press The series comprises a small library of influential books about American landscape architecture.
 The ten titles were selected by a committee of distinguished historians and practitioners who identified them as classics, important in shaping design, planting, planning, and stewardship practices in the field and still relevant today.
 Each is reprinted from the original edition and includes a new introduction that provides historical and contemporary perspective.
 The project was undertaken by LALH to commemorate the 1999 centennial of the ASLA.
-The series was funded by the Viburnum Foundation, Rochester, New York, now the Viburnum Trilobum Fund of the New York Community Trust, advised by Nancy R. Turner. - Country Life: A Handbook of Agriculture, Horticulture, and Landscape Gardening by Robert Morris Copeland (1859) - Landscape Architecture, as Applied to the Wants of the West by H. W. S. Cleveland (1871) - Charles Eliot, Landscape Architect by Charles W. Eliot (1902) - The Prairie Spirit in Landscape Gardening by Wilhelm Miller (1915) The Art of Landscape Architecture by Samuel Parsons Jr. (1915) - Landscape-Gardening by O. C. Simonds (1920) - The Spirit of the Garden by Martha Brookes Hutcheson (1923) - The Book of Landscape Gardening by Frank A. Waugh (1926) - New Towns for Old by John Nolen (1927) - Landscape for Living by Garrett Eckbo (1950)
+The series was funded by the Viburnum Foundation, Rochester, New York.
+Country Life: A Handbook of Agriculture, Horticulture, and Landscape Gardening by Robert Morris Copeland (1859) Landscape Architecture, as Applied to the Wants of the West by H. W. S. Cleveland (1871) Charles Eliot, Landscape Architect by Charles W. Eliot (1902) The Prairie Spirit in Landscape Gardening by Wilhelm Miller (1915)

+The Art of Landscape Architecture by Samuel Parsons Jr. (1915) Landscape-Gardening by O. C. Simonds (1920) The Spirit of the Garden by Martha Brookes Hutcheson (1923) The Book of Landscape Gardening by Frank A. Waugh (1926) New Towns for Old by John Nolen (1927) Landscape for Living by Garrett Eckbo (1950)

-Film Series: North America by Design North America by Design is a series of short documentary films about influential North American landscapes and their designers produced by LALH in association with award-winning Hott Productions of Florentine Films.
+North America by Design Film Series North America by Design is a series of short documentary films about influential North American landscapes and their designers produced by LALH in association with award-winning Hott Productions of Florentine Films.
 Through the magic of the camera's movement, these films explore the physical reality and the spirit of special places and the people who imagined, created, and cared for them.
 Grounded in core scholarship distilled from LALH books, the mini-documentaries are hosted by historians and landscape architects who explain the design process in accessible terms that will engage nonspecialists as well as students, practitioners, and scholars.
 Our goal is to educate wide audiences about the fine art of landscape architecture.
 Each film is also a work of art in its own right.